 The nature of the Human Resources (HR) role of an Executive Assistant (EA) or Office Manager (OM) will depend greatly on the size of the organisation.

-Larger companies need to specialise functions such as marketing, finance, administration etc. and HR is no exception.
+Larger companies need to specialise in functions such as marketing, finance, administration etc. and HR is no exception.

 HR is a key function in the modern enterprise as the quality and ability of the people within a company will have the main impact on how effective the company is within the marketplace and in turn how its culture is formed.

-In a larger environment the EA or Office Manager may be an interface with the central HR function/department often synchronising staff appraisals and making related appointments, circulating HR initiatives and communicating directly with departmental staff on HR issues.
+In a larger environment, the EA or Office Manager may be an interface with the central HR function/department often synchronising staff appraisals and making related appointments, circulating HR initiatives and communicating directly with departmental staff on HR issues.

 In smaller firms, and in the absence of a formal HR department, the role may be quite different.
 Here the EA/OM function can be the central HR delivery point.
 Functions may include any or all of the following: